 Day 1Welcome to Finland

 Transfer by bus or car to Hossa (about 1 hour) and time to get settled in your cottage or lodge.
-Tonight, our guides will meet you at the restaurant for a welcoming dinner and briefing.
+Tonight, we will meet you at the restaurant for a welcoming dinner and briefing.

 Accommodation: Hotel or Cottage